diliprk/CloudDeveloper-Nanodegree/Project 2 - Udagram/README.md

 You'll need to create a new node server.
 Open a new terminal within the project directory and run:

 1. Initialize a new project: `npm i`
-2. Run the development server with `npm run dev`
+2. Run the development server on localhost with `npm run dev` for local development
-3. Build the app for deployment using `npm run build`
+3. Build the app for deployment using `npm run build` when it is production ready

 Changes are made to *dev* branch and then merged back into *master*